String operations: String projection

-Right quotient
+Right and left quotient

 The right quotient of a character a from a string s is the truncation of the character a in the string s, from the right hand side.
 It is denoted as $s/a$.
 If the string does not have a on the right hand side, the result is the empty string.
 Thus:

 The quotient of the empty string may be taken: